March 2026 Recap: Product Execution Meets Market Proof

 Q1 2026 tBTC Performance Remained Strong as Broader Markets Pulled Back

 tBTC entered 2026 with approximately 5,906 BTC in supply and closed Q1 at roughly 5,835 BTC.
-That modest contraction of just over 1% over the quarter, amid broad market volatility, reflects meaningful holder conviction.
+Since then, we've had a new ATH TVL of 6,620 (Etherscan).

 While risk assets saw significant drawdowns and DeFi liquidity contracted across the board, tBTC supply remained largely intact, a signal that participants view the asset as core infrastructure rather than a speculative position to unwind at the first sign of turbulence.